State Police investigating officer-involved shooting in Hartford

 Police say that the individual was armed with an assault rifle with a scope, and a handgun with a flashlight mounted to it.

-Hartford PD reports exact details are yet to be determined and this information is subject to change with further investigation.
+Hartford PD says exact details are yet to be determined and this information is subject to change with further investigation.

 “We are cooperating fully with the State as the investigation into this shooting begins, and we will